DeepLabCut/DeepLabCut/docs/beginners-guide.md

 6. **Create your project:**
    - Click on **`Create`** button on the bottom, right side of the main window.
    - A new folder named after your project's name will be created in the location you chose above.

+### 📽 Video Tutorial: Setting Up Your Project in DeepLabCut

 ![DeepLabCut Create Project GIF](https://github.com/Timokleia/DeepLabCut/blob/create-tutorial/docs/images/create-project.gif)